 If you scroll back far enough on my page with poems, you’ll find one by William Carlos Williams.
 It recently occurred to me that beside him and Ezra Pound, I really didn’t know many Imagist poets, even though I like this school of poetry.
 So, as any curious reader, I went looking.
 That’s how I found Amy Lowell.
+And to my surprise, I had already posted a poem by her, without knowing she was an Imagist.
 This American poet joined the Imagist school after travelling and meeting Ezra Pound.
 Something I’m quite thankful for because I love this poem.
 The peace of a dark garden by moonlight set against the scare of not being remembered when you’re gone.
 A clear and powerful image.

 A black cat among roses,

 Phlox, lilac-misted under a first-quarter moon,

 The sweet smells of heliotrope and night-scented stock.

 It is dazed with moonlight,

 Contented with perfume,